betamore/fewd/headstart.md

 # Free Web Dev resources

 * [The Ultimate List of Best Free Tools & Resources for Front-End Web Developers](https://medium.com/wd-tips-tricks/the-ultimate-list-of-best-free-tools-resources-for-front-end-web-developers-983c65de3300#.gde2mklwk) List of free tools and resources for Front-End Developers.

+# Images
+* [Essential Image Optimization](https://images.guide/) A free book on modern image optimization techniques.
+Formats, decoders, techniques for efficient compression and more are covered.